AlphaGenes/AlphaImpute-docs/AlphaImpute.rst

 In the download there is a directory called Examples.
 In Examples the example outlined here is contained.

 The data is from a Pig population (courtesy of PIC).
-It comprises a pedigree of 6473 animals in the file RecodedPicPedigree.txt.
-The genotypes are in the file PicGenotypeFile.txt and comprise 3509 animals, of which 3209 were genotyped for all 3129 SNP and a further 300 were genotyped for a subset of the SNP.
-The genotyped SNP are coded as 0,1,2 and the missing SNP as 9.
-PicTrueGenotypeFile.txt is a file containing the unmasked genotypes for the animals genotyped for the subset of SNP is included.
+It comprises a pedigree of 6473 animals in the file ``RecodedPicPedigree.txt``.
+The genotypes are in the file ``PicGenotypeFile.txt`` and comprise 3509 animals, of which 3209 were genotyped for all 3129 SNP and a further 300 were genotyped for a subset of the SNP.
+The genotyped SNP are coded as 0,1,2 and the missing SNP as 9. ``PicTrueGenotypeFile.txt`` is a file containing the unmasked genotypes for the animals genotyped for the subset of SNP is included.
 This can be used as the TrueGenotypeFile in the examples that test the program.

 Four example scenarios are given.